microchip-pic-avr-examples/attiny1617-core-independent-night-light-using-ccl-studio/README.md

 ## Operation

+1. Download the zip file or clone the example to get the source code.
-1. Open `CoreIndependentNightLightusingCCL.atsln` in Atmel Studio.
+2. Open `CoreIndependentNightLightusingCCL.atsln` in Atmel Studio.
-2. Connect the ATtiny1617 with your programmer of choice, we used a STK600.
+3. Connect the ATtiny1617 with your programmer of choice, we used a STK600.
-3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.
+4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.
-4. Press one of the buttons or interact with the sensors to wake the AVR and start the processing.
+5. Press one of the buttons or interact with the sensors to wake the AVR and start the processing.

 ## Conclusion